plutack/scissor/README.md

 ## Key Frontend Routes
 - Unprotected
   - / - Sign In/Register page.
 This page also allows unauthorized users to create short links.
   - /api-docs - Stoplight element page render based on open api 3.1.0 specification.
-Users can also test out the api on this page using the development or production server
+Users can also test out the api on this page using the development or production server.
-  - /[custom suffix] - redirect page to saved link url
+  - /[custom suffix] - redirect page to saved link url.
 - Protected (/dashboard/*)
-  - /dashboard - User general analytics page
+  - /dashboard - User general analytics page.
-  - /dashboard/link - All links created by user
+  - /dashboard/link - All links created by user.
-  - /dashboard/link/[custom Suffix] - Specific link analytics Page
+  - /dashboard/link/[custom Suffix] - Specific link analytics Page.

 ## Features
-- Short links with/without custom suffix
+- Short links with/without custom suffix.
-- User analytics for all links created
+- User analytics for all links created.
-- Individual links analytics
+- Individual links analytics.
 - Share directly to social media.
 Only X (formerly known as twitter :skull:), Facebook and Reddit are currently supported
-- Generate and download QR code for individual links
+- Generate and download QR code for individual links.
-- Download individual link analytics Report (only CSV is supported)
+- Download individual link analytics Report.
+Only CSV is supported.

 ## Upcoming Features
 - Better Authentication flow
-  - Oauth implementation for user authentication
+  - Oauth implementation for user authentication.
-  - Email verification for Users during Register process
+  - Email verification for Users during Register process.
-  - Reset password for users
+  - Reset password for users.
 - Improved user experience
-  - Add additional routes to make use of the websocket socket implementation to fetch data
+  - Add additional routes to make use of the websocket implementation to fetch data.
-  - Improve caching of data particularly on the /dashboard/link  route
+  - Improve caching of data particularly on the /dashboard/link  route.
-  - implement Better Search so users can search for links without needing to load all pages
+  - implement Better Search so users can search for links without needing to load all pages.

 ## Credits